faiq/distributed-systems-notes/Networking.md

 So now routers can keep track of a smaller number of network numbers and forward traffic for hosts outside of thier network.
 However there are many small networks and few big ones.
 This means large networks need more space in the address for the host number and smaller ones don't need as much.
 So networks are split up into different classes.

+## How IP relates to the OS

+Operating systems have an IP driver which control thigns like: getting the maximum packet size for the current computer, routing from one address to another, breaking packets up, recieve data from the driver.

+This device driver that controls the network interface card process getting packets and sending them to the IP driver.And send the packets from the ip driver to the hardware so it can make it's long difficult journey through the internet.

+Computers dont know about thier IP addresses, so they use an Address Resolution Protocol to convert IP addresses in packets to local device.

+## Protocols over IP

+1. TCP - (connection orriented) creates a virtual connection which involves sending acknowledgement packets, checksums to validate data. ensures data arrives in sequence.

+2. UDP - connectionless protocol - data may arrive out of sequence and might be lost an address must be specified in every request.

+We interface with these in our software through sockets.